2021 School Board Elections

 in all the voting precincts in School District No. 49-7, South Dakota.

-Two (2) three-year terms for school board members, residing anywhere in the district.
+One (1) three-year term for school board members, residing anywhere in the district.

 The following candidates have filed nominating petitions:

 The polling place in each precinct of this district is as follows:

 Hartford Precinct (West Central Administration Office, 705 E 2nd St, Hartford)

 Humboldt Precinct (Humboldt Elementary School, 600 S Main St, Humboldt)

 Wall Lake Precinct (Wall Lake Township Hall, 26452 463rd Ave, Hartford).

 Any voter who needs assistance, pursuant to the Americans with Disabilities Act,

 may contact the school business manager at (605)528-3217 before the election

 for information on polling place accessibility for people with disabilities.